hph/imgur/README.md

 imgur
 =====
-With imgur you can take screenshots after a specified time interval and/or upload images to imgur.com.
-By executing `imgur` in the terminal, without any options, the program will wait for three seconds and then take a screenshot and uplaod it to imgur.com.
+With imgur you can take screenshots after a specified time interval and upload images to [imgur.com](http://imgur.com).
+By executing `imgur` in the terminal (without any options) the program will wait for three seconds, take a screenshot and uplaod it to [imgur.com](http://imgur.com).
 The url to the image will be displayed when finished.
-You can make it save the output to the clipboard with the `-c` option and specify the time interval with `-s` (0 takes a screenshot instantly, any other integer waits that many seconds).
-If you don't want the images uploaded, you can use `-n`.
+There are several options available.
+Some of them being:
+* `-c`: save the output to the clipboard
+* `-s`: specify the time interval (`-s 0` takes a screenshot instantly)
+* `-n`: do not upload the image

 ---